Morsky Lab

 jonathan

 Jonathan completed his BS in Mathematics and BA in Quantitative Economics at Drake University.
-Currently, he is an Applied and Computational Mathematics PhD student at Florida State University.
+Currently, he is an Applied and Computational Mathematics PhD candidate at Florida State University.
 His research interests include evolutionary game theory, dynamical systems, and computational methods for games.
-He is researching the dynamics of voting games and has a preprint: Engle, J. and Morsky, B., 2024.
-The dynamics of strategic voting: pathways to consensus and gridlock. arXiv preprint arXiv:2410.20237. [preprint]

 Louis Rubin